Digestive Health Procedures

 Barium swallow

-pH monitoring
+Bravo pH monitoring

 Esophageal manometry

-Surgical procedures
+Surgical procedures.

-Our skilled surgeons use minimally invasive procedures whenever possible, along with the latest in technology to reduce pain and scarring and give you a shorter recovery period.
+Our skilled surgeons use minimally invasive procedures whenever possible, along with the latest technology to reduce pain and scarring and give you a shorter recovery period.

-Ablation
+HALO Ablation

-This is a common treatment for a precancerous condition called Barrett’s esophagus, which is caused by the acid traveling back up from the stomach in patients with GERD.
-There are no incisions and the procedure takes about 30 minutes, plus about an hour of observation afterward.
+This is a common treatment for a precancerous condition called Barrett's esophagus, which is caused by stomach acid traveling up into the esophagus in patients with GERD.
+The procedure takes about 30 minutes, plus approximately an hour of observation afterward, and does not require incisions.
+It is performed under light anesthesia, so you will need to arrange to have transportation home after your procedure.

 Hernia repair